manasch/pes/README.md

 ## 3rd Sem

-- Started using git-scm for the first time.
-Better management.
+> Started using git-scm for the first time.

 | Coursework | Code | Link |
 | ------ | ---- | ---- |